 by Dr. Michael Friedlander

-This semester, the Department of Physics and University College will again sponsor a series of lectures that will be held at 10 a.m. on Saturday mornings, starting April 6, in the Hughes Lecture Room, Room 201 in Crow Hall.
+This semester, the Department of Physics and University College will again sponsor a series of lectures that will be held at 10 a.m. on Saturday mornings, March 25 - April 15, in the Hughes Lecture Room, Room 201 in Crow Hall.
 Lectures will presented by faculty members of the Department of Physics and are tailored for the general public.
 Over weekends, parking is available in any yellow-permit lot.

 These lectures are free and open to the public; no registration is required.